 Refer Opportunities to the Career Center Including Internships and Full-time Jobs

 If you obtain an internship or job opportunity that would be great for a UMBC student or alum, please be sure to update the Career Center.
 We welcome the opportunity to post additional positions in Handshake, which serves thousands of students and alumni each year.
-Simply e-mail the position and make the referral to careers@umbc.edu or refer the opportunity to Annie Byrd or Anna Pittinger directly.
-We value your referrals and respond quickly to all employer inquiries.
+Please forward the position information to the Career Center (careers@umbc.edu) and we will connect the employer with Handshake.
+We also have helpful resources on our website for employers if they are reaching out to you for tips.
+If the employer would like to speak with someone personally about recruitment at UMBC, please direct them to Annie Byrd, anniebyrd@umbc.edu or 410-455-8002.

 Assisting employers with their recruitment needs can also sometimes result in unintentional ethical or legal transgressions.
 The National Association of Colleges and Employers provides a GUIDE TO FACULTY on the legal and ethical standards in student referrals and hiring.